⸻ Female Performance NutritionFemale physiology is different -

 Practical fuelling and recovery decisions for the days that matter most - without overhauling your routine.

-Not just at a surface level, but across the systems that influence energy, hormones, and performance.
-My work combines sports nutrition with a systems-based understanding of female physiology - so recommendations are based on how your body actually functions, not generic guidelines.
+My work combines sports nutrition with a systems-based understanding of female physiology - so recommendations are based on how the body actually functions, not generic guidelines.

 8+